leapt/admin-bundle/docs/customize.rst

     For this module to work, your translations should not reside in ``app/Resources/transalations`` but rather in your Bundle Resources directory.

-SnowcapAdminBundle offers a simple translation interface.
+LeaptAdminBundle offers a simple translation interface.
 To enable it, you must first update your configuration file:

 .. code-block:: yaml

     # app/config/config.yml

-    snowcap_admin:
+    leapt_admin:
         translation_catalogues: [Acme\DemoBundle\messages, Acme\DemoBundle\validators]

 You must then add a link in your admin navigation template (you will need to override the default one if